 Breakthrough Junior Challenge

-The Breakthrough Junior Challenge (the “Challenge”) is an annual global competition for students to inspire creative thinking about science.
+The Breakthrough Junior Challenge is an annual global competition for students to inspire creative thinking about science.
 Students ages 13 to 18 from countries across the globe are invited to create and submit original videos (3:00 minutes in length maximum) that bring to life a concept or theory in the life sciences, physics or mathematics.
+This year, there is an additional COVID-19 category.
 The submissions are judged on the student’s ability to communicate complex scientific ideas in engaging, illuminating, and imaginative ways.
 The Challenge is organized by the Breakthrough Prize Foundation.

 The Breakthrough Prize was created to honor important advancements in the categories of Fundamental Physics, Life Sciences and Mathematics.
-The Breakthrough Prizes were founded by Sergey Brin and Anne Wojcicki, Yuri and Julia Milner, and Mark Zuckerberg and Priscilla Chan.
+The Breakthrough Prizes are sponsored by Sergey Brin, Priscilla Chan and Mark Zuckerberg, Pony Ma, Yuri and Julia Milner, and Anne Wojcicki.
 The Breakthrough Prize aims to celebrate the best scientific work and inspire the next generation of scientists.

 Khan Academy is a 501(c)(3) nonprofit organization with the mission of providing a free, world-class education for anyone, anywhere.
 Khan Academy’s free resources include practice questions, quizzes, videos and articles.
 We offer preschool through early college learning on a range of academic subjects, including math, sciences and the humanities.
 Our mastery learning system allows teachers to tailor instruction for every student.We offer free personalized SAT practice in partnership with the College Board and free personalized LSAT prep in collaboration with the Law School Admission Council.
 Khan Academy has been translated into 36 languages, and 18 million people learn on Khan Academy every month.
 As a nonprofit organization, Khan Academy relies upon donations from foundations, corporations and individuals around the world.
 For more information, please visit khanacademy.org, or join us on Facebook, Twitter or Instagram.